Dianne Odell

-In 1991, Odell began writing a children's book using a voice activated computer, even though it took 10 years to accomplish.
-Published in 2001, about 5,000 copies of the book, Blinky, Less Light, have been sold.
-Shortly after the book was published, Dianne met former Vice President Al Gore at a Christmas Gala in her honor.
+In 1991, Odell began writing a children's book using a voice activated computer; it took 10 years to accomplish.
+The book, Blinky, Less Light, was published in 2001 and approximately 5,000 copies have been sold.
+Shortly after the book was published, Odell met former Vice President Al Gore at a Christmas Gala in her honor.
 This book was briefly mentioned by actress Jane Seymour in her 2004 work Remarkable Changes: Turning Life's Challenges into Opportunities.
-Dianne first met Seymour in 2003 who also introduced her to Christopher Reeve.
+Odell first met Seymour in 2003, who also introduced her to Christopher Reeve.

-Despite her condition, friends say that Odell accepted her life with grace.
-In a 1994 interview with the Associated Press, she stated that "I've had a very good life, filled with love and family and faith.
-You can make life good or you can make it bad."
-In a 2001 interview with The Associated Press, Odell said she wrote her children's book to show youngsters, especially those with physical disabilities, that they should never give up.
+In a 2001 interview with the Associated Press, Odell said she wrote her children's book to show youngsters, especially those with physical disabilities, that they should never give up.
 "It's amazing what you can accomplish if you see someone do the same thing," she said.

 Her medical costs were approximately $60,000 per year.
 However, her family refused to institutionalize her.
 To help the family, the West Tennessee Healthcare Foundation and the Campbell Street Church of Christ established the Dianne Odell Fund.
 In 2001, a website was set up to provide users with a brief biography of Odell and a way to donate money or services to help with her care.
 A number of fundraisers, some featuring celebrities, were also held to raise money to allow her to remain at home.